RyanAlbertson/COS226_Princeton_University/Assignment5/resources/readme.txt

 /* *****************************************************************************
- *  How many nearest-neighbor calculations can your PointST implementation
+ *  How many nearest-neighbor calculations can your main.PointST implementation
  *  perform per second for input1M.txt (1 million points), where the query
  *  points are random points in the unit square?
  *